Cambrian Medieval Celtic Studies

 Cambrian Medieval Celtic Studies is a bi-annual academic journal of Celtic studies, which appears in summer and winter.
 The journal was founded as Cambridge Medieval Celtic Studies in 1981 by Patrick Sims-Williams, who has remained the journal's editor to this day.
 It was given its present title beginning with volume 26 in 1993.

-CMCS Publications has now widened its publishing output to monographs, such as Helen McKee's The Cambridge Juvencus manuscript glossed in Latin, Old Welsh, and Old Irish: Text and Commentary (2000) and Marged Haycock's Legendary Poems from the Book of Taliesin (2007).
+CMCS Publications went on to widen its publishing output to monographs, such as Helen McKee's The Cambridge Juvencus manuscript glossed in Latin, Old Welsh, and Old Irish: Text and Commentary (2000) and Marged Haycock's Legendary Poems from the Book of Taliesin (2007).